Reducing compost conversion time

-Funding and assistance for the project was provided from a variety of sources including CFEP and also the United States Department of Agriculture Rural Energy for America program.
+Funding for the project was provided by Connecticut Resource Conservation and Development and the Connecticut Farm Energy Program, through a grant received from the Connecticut Department of Energy and Environmental Protection (DEEP), through a United States Department of Energy grant.
 The Collins’ only cost was for site materials and labor for building the compacted gravel working pad.
 Detailed analysis of the CAHR process by CFEP staff occurred for a year from July 2017 to July 2018.
 (Their detailed findings are available at CTFarmEnergy.org.)

 One major difference between the CAHR composting production technology and conventional composting is that there is no windrow turning involved.